DSCI-310-2023/dsci-310-group-08-AKRM/README.md

 - open terminal on your computer and
 - `cd` into the project directory
+- Use`make clean`to clear out any unnecessary prexisting results.
 - Then type `make all` on your terminal
 - After the analysis is generated follow the first three steps in `How to run container`.
 - Then navigate into the `Analysis` folder and open `Analysis.html` on your default browser or `Analysis.pdf` on your pdf reader.